BeanFeast2/rock-paper-scissors/readme.md

 Assignment from https://github.com/BeanFeast2/rock-paper-scissors

-Reflections to follow at competion.
+Reflections to follow at completion.